Endogenous Legal Traditions and Economic Outcomes

 ACLE Working Papers, 2012-02

-The law and the economy are deeply influenced by the set of institutions used to aggregate the citizens' preferences over the harshness of punishment --- i.e., the legal tradition.
-While under common law appellate judges' biases offset one another at the cost of volatility of the law, under civil law the legislator chooses certain legal rules that are biased only when she favors special interests: i.e., when preferences are sufficiently heterogeneous and/or the political process sufficiently inefficient.
-Hence, common law can produce better economic performances only in the last scenario.
-Instrumental variables estimates based on data from 99 transplants confirm this prediction.
+Outcomes are deeply influenced by the set of institutions used to aggregate the citizens' preferences over the harshness of punishment, i.e., the legal tradition.
+I show that while under common law appellate judges' biases offset one another at the cost of legal uncertainty, under civil law the legislator chooses a certain legal rule that is biased only when he favors special interests, i.e., when preferences are sufficiently heterogeneous and/or political institutions are sufficiently inefficient.
+Thus, common law can produce better outcomes only under this scenario.
+To test this prediction, I construct a novel continuous measure of legal traditions for 49 transplants, many of which reformed the transplanted institutions, and I devise an instrumental variables approach dealing with the endogeneity of both legal and political institutions.
+The evidence, which is robust across several strategies, confirms the model implications and stresses the relevance of distinguishing between proxies measuring only the technological efficiency of the law and those picking up also the citizenry's satisfaction with its cultural content.

 Keywords: legal origins, culture, democracy, regulation, economic development